htodorov0000/OnlineRetailer/README.md

 ![](./Screenshots/Screenshot6.png)

 In order for the user to purchase a product, they must first have inputted card details.
+This includes first and last name, card number (16 digits), expiration date (mm/yy), and CVC (3 digits).
 Once the purchase option is selected, the program will check if card details are available and allow purchase if so.
 # Admin Features
 The default admin account credentials are as follows: